masb0ymas/masb0ymas/README.md

 <br />

 Hi, I'm Nurul Fajri, a Full Stack Developer 🚀 from Indonesia, currently, I'm a working on [Nusantech](https://github.com/Nusantech).
 Beside's programming, I enjoy eating food and traveling.
+I am still learning to get the best experience.
 I like to explore 🏔️ new things related to technology.

+I love playing with 🐧 penguins and eating apples 🍏

 **Follow Me:**